ssoberin/ssoberin/README.md

 **Data Scientist & Machine Learning Engineer**

+## 🚀 My Approach
+Applied Data Scientist and Machine Learning Engineer with a strong foundation in probability theory and statistics.
 I bridge the gap between rigorous statistical analysis and production-ready AI systems.
 Proven ability to drive the full data lifecycle: from hypothesis generation and EDA to building scalable ML pipelines (LLMs, RAG, classical ML) and validating business impact through A/B testing and metric tracking.

 ## 🔥 Featured Projects